basnijholt/nijho.lt/content/post/setting-up-macos/index.md

 * * *

-## 6. Alfred Plugins

-Alfred is a productivity app for MacOS that allows you to search your Mac and the web efficiently.
-Enhance your Alfred experience by installing these useful plugins:

-*   Symbols Search
-*   Open with Sublime Text
-*   IMDB
-*   WiFi
-*   Synonyms

-* * *

-## 7. Set Your Mac Host/Computer Name
+## 6. Set Your Mac Host/Computer Name

 To set a custom host or computer name for your Mac, open a terminal and run the following commands: